Skip to content

 Note

-The directory name used in custom_services_dir below should be unique and should not correspond to any existing Python module name.
+The directory base name used in custom_services_dir below should be unique and should not correspond to any existing Python module name.
 For example, don't use the name subprocess or services.

-3. Add a custom_services_dir = /home/<user>/.coregui/custom_services entry to the /etc/core/core.conf file.
+3. Set the custom_services_dir = ~/.coregui/custom_services entry to the /opt/core/etc/core.conf file.

 5. Start using your custom service on your nodes.
 You can create a new node type that uses your service, or change the default services for an existing node type, or change individual nodes.